irrealis/ds05-reproducible-research-pa2/exploratory_analysis/severe-weather-writeup_180701-1604.md

-Tornadoes appear to be by far the worst of storm events in terms of injuries (9,608), fatalities (863), and property damage (\$1.5e+10).
+From 2007 through 2011, tornadoes appear to be by far the worst of storm events in terms of injuries (9,608), fatalities (863), and property damage (\$1.5e+10).
 Floods appear to be